In my childhood, I adopted a puppy that changed my life and attitude towards animals. I have since become a lifelong animal lover.

 Fennec foxes are cute but cunning.
-They mostly thrive in the wild, but they can also be kept as pets.
+They mostly thrive in the wild, but they can also be kept as pets and in residential homes.
 Just like small dogs, you can carry them around and play with them.
-But like any animal, make sure that you feed them well.
-Even though fennec foxes are closely related to dogs, their diet is very similar to that of a cat.
-So, what do fennec foxes eat on a regular basis?

 Fennec foxes have long coats that are thick and soft.
 Their colors usually range from white to cream, and they have bushy black-tipped tails.
 They also have very large ears that are useful for hunting prey and dispelling heat.